Chart Color Schemes

 Woodend lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Woodend's population was approximately 8,053 as of Aug 2025.
-This figure shows an increase of 104 people since the 2021 Census, which reported a population of 7,949 people.
-The change is inferred from the estimated resident population of 8,035 in June 2024 and an additional 63 validated new addresses since the Census date.
-This results in a density ratio of 38 persons per square kilometer.
+Woodend's population is 8,061 as of November 2025.
+This is an increase from the 7,949 reported in the 2021 Census, reflecting a growth of 112 people (1.4%).
+The estimated resident population was 8,035 in June 2024, with an additional 66 validated new addresses since the Census date contributing to this increase.
+This results in a population density ratio of 38 persons per square kilometer.
 Over the past decade, Woodend has shown resilient growth patterns with a compound annual growth rate of 1.6%, outperforming its SA4 region.
-Interstate migration contributed approximately 53.5% of overall population gains during recent periods.
+Interstate migration drove much of this growth, contributing approximately 53.5% of overall population gains in recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, using weighted aggregation methods to adjust population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future trends indicate a significant population increase in the top quartile of national regional areas, with Woodend expected to expand by 2,874 persons to 2041 based on the latest population numbers, recording a gain of 35.5% over the 17 years.
+Future trends indicate a significant population increase in the top quartile of national regional areas, with Woodend expected to expand by 2,874 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 35.3% over these 17 years.

 Frequently Asked Questions - Population